llsoftsec/llsoftsecbook/book.md

 executing.
 When the previous instruction is a branch instruction, the next instruction that needs to be executed is only known when that branch instruction completes.
-However, waiting for the branch instruction to finish before starting the next instruction leads to a big performance loss.
-Therefore, most CPUs predict\index{predict} which instruction needs to be executed after a branch, before the branch instruction has completed.
+However, waiting for the branch instruction to finish before starting the next instruction leads to a big performance loss.[^branch-prediction-performance] Therefore, most CPUs predict\index{predict} which instruction needs to be executed after a branch, before the branch instruction has completed.
 Correctly and quickly predicting the instruction after a branch instruction is so important for performance that